-- Trustee duties: The Essential Trustee: What you need to know, What you need to do.
-This guidance explains the key duties of all trustees of charities in England and Wales, and what trustees need to do to carry out these duties competently. - Safeguarding: Safeguarding and protecting people for charities and trustees.
-This guidance sets out that: - As part of fulfilling their duties, trustees must take reasonable steps to protect from harm people who come into contact with the charity. - Trustees should promote a fair, open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.
+Trustee duties: The Essential Trustee: What you need to know, What you need to do.
+This guidance explains the key duties of all trustees of charities in England and Wales, and what trustees need to do to carry out these duties competently.

+Safeguarding: Safeguarding and protecting people for charities and trustees.
+This guidance sets out that:

+As part of fulfilling their duties, trustees must take reasonable steps to protect from harm people who come into contact with the charity.

+• Trustees should promote a fair, open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.

-- The risks that the trustees must be aware of include: - sexual harassment, abuse and exploitation; - · cyber abuse; - physical or emotional abuse: - bullving or harassment: - discrimination on any of the grounds in the Equality Act 2010; - a charity's culture may allow poor behaviour and poor accountability; - people may abuse a position of trust they hold within a charity. - The charity must have a clear code of conduct for staff and volunteers which sets out: - the charity's culture and values; and - how people in the charity should behave. - Serious Incident Reporting: How to report a serious incident in your charity.
-This is guidance for charity trustees about serious incidents: how to spot them and how to report. - Governance: The Charity Governance Code is non-statutory guidance, and is described as a practical tool developed by a steering group with the help of more than 200 charities and organisations to help charities and their trustees develop high standards of governance.
+The risks that the trustees must be aware of include:

+- sexual harassment, abuse - and exploitation; · cyber abuse;

+physical or emotional abuse; bullying or harassment; discrimination on any of the grounds in the Equality Act 2010; • a charity's culture may allow poor behaviour and poor accountability; · people may abuse a position of trust they hold within a charity.

+- The charity must have a clear code of conduct for staff and volunteers which sets out: - how people in the charity - should behave.
+Serious Incident Reporting: How to report a serious incident in your charity.
+This is guidance for charity trustees about serious incidents: how to spot them and how to report.

+• Governance: The Charity Governance Code is non-statutory guidance, and is described as a practical tool developed by a steering group with the help of more than 200 charities and organisations to help charities and their trustees develop high standards of governance.
 The Code emphasises how addressing equality, diversity and inclusion helps a board to make better decisions.

+• the charity's culture and values; and